Golden Retriever Separation Anxiety: A Comprehensive Guide 2025

 So, in this situation, don’t leave.
 Put on your shoes, sit down, and start watching the TV.
 Keep doing these things repeatedly throughout the day.
 When your dog feels relaxed, it slowly starts to disappear.

 Firstly, go to the other side of the door, ask your dog to stay, and then close the inside door between you.
 Come back after a few seconds.
-Gradually increase the time of your going.
+Gradually increase the time you spend going.
 Now, put on your shoes, pick up the keys, and ask your dog to stay while you step into another room.

 How long does it take to cure separation anxiety?

-Stay consistent and patience in treating separation anxiety.
+Stay consistent and patient when treating separation anxiety.
 It may take months, or many dogs can overcome it and enjoy a stress-free life.
 These behaviors may come back during other periods of change.

 FAQs